brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 ### Which error situations are only partially expressible?
 Why, and what’s missing?

 `getOnlyRow`.
+The feedback is missing.
 Our encoding can express the buggy program but cannot detect the error.

 ### Which error situations’ expressibility is unknown?
 Why?